pyeventsourcing/eventsourcing/docs/topics/domain.rst

 ``@singledispatchmethod`` decorator, allowing event-specific parts to be registered, or implemented as a big if-else block.
 Event-specific parts of the projection can be defined that will apply particular types events to the aggregate in a particular way.
-Defining the aggregate projection with methods on the aggregate class has the advantage of setting values on ``self``, which avoids the reverse of intuition that occurs when writing ``apply()`` methods on the events, and makes it legitimate to set values on "private" attributes.
+Defining the aggregate projector with methods on the aggregate class has the advantage of setting values on ``self``, which avoids the reverse of intuition that occurs when writing ``apply()`` methods on the events, and makes it legitimate to set values on "private" attributes.